Looking To Take Dark or Black Hair Ultra White Blonde?

 10. Watch Full Video Tutorial Here:

 DOES UGLY DUCKLING HAVE A SET OF PRODUCTS YOU RECOMMEND FOR GETTING DARK HAIR BLONDE?

-YES: THE DARK BASE BLONDING SET - CONTAINS EVERYTHING YOU NEED TO TAKE DARK HAIR BLONDE
+YES: THE DARK BASE BLONDING SET - IT CONTAINS EVERYTHING YOU NEED TO TAKE DARK HAIR BLONDE

 - Brilliant Blonde 8 Level Lightener